JuliaCon/www.juliacon.org/2022/tickets.md

 </script>

 <p style='font-size:14px'>
   <em>(Can't see the ticketing widget above?
-Please wait a few seconds, refesh your browser, or check if a plugin is preventing access. <a href="https://www.eventbrite.com/e/juliacon-2022-tickets-265892129517">Click here</a> if all else fails.)</em>
+Please wait a few seconds, refresh your browser, or check if a plugin is preventing access. <a href="https://www.eventbrite.com/e/juliacon-2022-tickets-265892129517">Click here</a> if all else fails.)</em>
 </p>
 ~~~